liu-yunpeng/algorithms/Data Structure/README.md

 # Linked List

-As a linked structure, it holds components by a collection of pointers.
+Alinked structure holds components by a collection of pointers.
 It has a few variations:

 * Single Linked List
 * Double Linked List